Youakim Moubarac: Biography

-Youakim Moubarac was born in Kfarsghab, Zgharta, Lebanon in a Maronite family of long sacerdotal tradition.
-His Father, Antoun, and Grandfather, Youssef, were Maronite priests serving their community in one of the holiest locations of the Eastern Christianity in the Middle East, the Qadisha Valley.
+Youakim Moubarac was born in Kfarsghab, Lebanon to a Maronite clerical family.
+His father, Antoun, and grandfather, Youssef, were Maronite priests serving in the Kadisha Valley, a holy place in the Maronite tradition.
 His maternal grandfather Nemtallah Samia was also a priest.

 Early life

-After ecclesiastic studies in the Maronite Seminary of Ghazir and the Université Saint-Joseph, Beirut, Lebanon, young Youakim was sent in October 1945 to France by his superiors.
-Once his studies ended in the Seminary of Saint Sulpice, Paris, he was ordained priest on June 29, 1947 in Lebanon.
+After ecclesiastic studies in the Maronite Seminary of Ghazir and the Université Saint-Joseph, Beirut, Lebanon, Moubarac was sent in October 1945 to France by his superiors.
+Once his studies ended in the Seminary of Saint Sulpice, Paris, he was ordained a priest on June 29, 1947, in Lebanon.
 In 1948, he was authorized by the Maronite Patriarch to continue his studies at the Institut Catholique de Paris.
-In that same year, he is appointed at the service of the Church of Saint Séverin in the Quartier Latin, Paris where he stayed for 18 years.
+In that same year, he was assigned to Saint Séverin in the Latin Quarter, where he stayed for 18 years.

 Expanded description

 In 1951, he presented his first Ph.D. thesis Abraham dans le Coran and joined as a researcher the Centre national de la recherche scientifique, the largest public research organization in France.

 From 1950 till 1962, Fr.
-Moubarac assumed the secretariat of Louis Massignon.
+Moubarac served as the secretary of Louis Massignon.
 In 1959, he started his academic career, teaching Classical Arabic at the Institut Catholique de Paris.
-Till his death, he taught in several universities such as the Université catholique de Louvain, Belgium, the University of Paris IV: Paris-Sorbonne and others.
+Till his death, he taught in several universities, including as the Université catholique de Louvain, Belgium, the University of Paris IV: Paris-Sorbonne and others.

 He participated between 1962 and 1965 in the Second Vatican Council within the Maronite delegation.
 After 1965, he dedicated himself to his work of promotion of the Interfaith dialogue, of defense of the Palestinian and especially Lebanese causes from 1975.

 From 1985, Father Youakim worked on the rediscovering of the spiritual Syriac roots of the Maronite Church.
-Between 1987 and 1992, he settled in Lebanon and was in charge of preparing for a Maronite Synod.
+Between 1987 and 1992, he settled in Lebanon and was in charge of preparing the Maronite synod.

 During this period, and despite an intensive work on the Synod preparation and many spiritual and political missions, Moubarac started two important projects: